vlakas/Honey-Net/FTP/vsFTPd 2.3.4/README.md

 ___This vulnerable app is a dud in terms of exploitation, since you should not open the 6200 backdoor docker port that will be activated from any successful attack.
 Preferably only port 21 should be open.
 If you notice, this is not done on the ideal un-supported, un-safe type of OS but on the latest Debian Image from Docker store.
 It is not meant to be broken in to, but it should be used as bait to irritate attackers in order to try multiple attack vectors and be recorded.___

-Instructions (This has been tested on Ubuntu 16.04 LTS Server):
+Instructions (This has been tested on Ubuntu 16.04 LTS Server with Docker installed):

-Make sure you have internet connection and docker already installed on your machine.
+Make sure you have internet connection and Docker already installed on your machine.

 Please download the following files in a single directory: